Beyond Elderberry! Legend and Lore of the Elder ShrubberyJan 20, 2021

 Yes, yes, I know… Not pretty

 The flowers of this beautiful shrubbery are also often used.
 While some may find the flowers to have a funky smell, such as Shakespeare who referred to it as “the stinking elder”, they can be used during a cold or flu.
-They are what's called diaphoretic, meaning that they help your body to sweat.
-Ya, sweating can be important to help your body in fighting off infection, and releasing some of the heat from a fever.
+They are what's called diaphoretic, meaning that they help your body sweat.
+Ya, sweating can be important to help your body in fighting off infection and release some of the heat from a fever.

 If this has you eager to make some elderberry syrup, I’ve got a free downloadable recipe for you.